 PVC13 (PREVENAR) = Pneumococcus conjugate vaccine

 The pneumococcus bacteria is especially dangerous for children aged five years and below, especially infants.
-It can cause inflammations of the lung, middle ear and other areas, as well as meningitis.
+It can cause inflammation of the lungs, middle ear and other areas, as well as meningitis.
 The vaccine is given to children at 2, 4 and 12 months of age.

 - 6 weeks: Meningococcal ACWY